“Yeah, well they've certainly added a lot of staff recently.”

 During your lunch break at work, you're chatting with a coworker about one of your company's competitors.
 Your coworker is worried about the competitor and mentions that they are getting bigger.
-You're not as worried about them, but you do agree that the competitor has added more staff.
-You say:
+You say this because you're not as worried about them, but you do agree that the competitor has added more staff.

 Yeah, well they've certainly added a lot of staff recently.